Travelers Auto Insurance Reviews, Coverage Options, and Ratings for 2020

 - New car: You can get up to 10% off for purchasing or owning a newer vehicle that's less than three years old.

-- Hybrid/electric vehicle: Save on your policy if you own or lease a hybrid or electric car.
+- Hybrid/electric vehicle: Policyholders can save on your car insurance rates if you own or lease a hybrid or electric car.

 Discounts for young drivers

 - Good student: Travelers offers a student discount if you meet their academic requirements — maintaining a "B" average or being in the top 20% of your class.

 - Student Away at School:If one of the dependents on your car insurance policy is a student who resides at least 100 miles from home and won't be driving your car(s), you may qualify for a 7% discount.